kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 - **Inputs:** User enters valid keys and adds them to the list on clicking '+' next to the input.
 - **Expected Outcome:** The user enters multiple valid public keys and the account name input is automatically filled with a w:account.
 The user clicks on the button and after a successful creation and funding, sees a notification that the transfer was successful to the given account.

-#### Scenario 4: Get notification when error happens during transfer
-- **Objective:** User gets notification with error status that includes the error message if the transfer is unsuccessful.
-- **Preconditions:** User has one or more public keys already created.
-- **Inputs:** User enters (one or more) public key(s) and adds to the list on clicking '+' next to the input.
-The account name is auto generated.
-The user selects a chain.
-- **Expected Outcome:** The user enters (one or more) public key(s) and selects chain to which an account will be created and funds will be added.
-An error happens and the user sees a notification displaying the error message.

 ### 3.3 [Faucet / Fund existing accounts]

 #### Scenario 1: Successfully fund 100 coins to an existing account
 - **Objective:** User can fund 100 coins to an existing account.
-- **Preconditions:** User has an account already created.
+- **Preconditions:** User has an account already created (on the selected chain).
 - **Inputs:** User enters a valid account name.
 - **Expected Outcome:** The user enters a valid account name.
 The user clicks on the submit button and after a successful funding, sees a notification that the transfer was successful to the given account.

 #### Scenario 2: Get error on entering invalid account name (length validation)
 - **Objective:** User cannot fund 100 coins to an invalid account name.
-- **Preconditions:** User has an account already created.
+- **Preconditions:** User has an account already created (on the selected chain).
 - **Inputs:** User enters an invalid account name.
-- **Expected Outcome:** The user enters an invalid account name and the input shows error status.
+- **Expected Outcome:** The user enters an invalid account name (less than 3 or more than 256 characters) and the input shows error status.
 The submit button is disabled at this point.

-#### Scenario 4: Get notification when error happens during transfer
-- **Objective:** User gets notification with error status that includes the error message if the transfer is unsuccessful.
-- **Preconditions:** User has an account already created.
-- **Inputs:** User enters (one or more) public key(s) and adds to the list on clicking '+' next to the input.
-The account name is auto generated.
-The user selects a chain.
-- **Expected Outcome:** The user enters an account name.
-The user clicks on the submit button.
-An error happens and the user sees a notification displaying the error message.

 ## 4. Test Data

-Specify the test data required for each scenario, including both valid and invalid inputs.
+3.2 [Faucet / Create and fund new accounts]
+ - Scenario 1: any valid public key
+ - Scenario 2: any invalid public key
+ - Scenario 3: two or more valid public keys

+3.3 [Faucet / Fund existing accounts]
+- Scenario 1: valid account name created on the specific chain
+- Scenario 2: any invalid account name

 ## 5. Dependencies